Skip to content

 We work exclusively with PHAs.
 You will not spend project hours explaining what SEMAP is.

-And if the assessment turns up problems, we can fix those too.
+If the assessment turns up problems, we can fix those too.
 Policy rewrites, SOP development, staff training, data remediation, corrective action plans: we can stay through implementation, not just diagnosis.